davidtchiu/davidtchiu.github.io/teaching/cs455/proj4.impl/index.md

 - [Peer Eval Form](PeerEvaluation.pdf)

-**Internal Evaluation:** Members of your team will each submit an anonymous evaluation of the other team members to me.
+**Internal Evaluation (On Final Exam)** Members of your team will each submit an anonymous evaluation of the other team members to me.
 In this evaluation, you should be honest about the work balance and dynamics of yourself and other members.

 - [Internal Eval Form](InternalEvaluation.pdf)